 - What is the most likely cause of my back pain?

 - If you're recommending medications, what are the possible side effects?

 - I have other medical conditions.
 How can I best manage them together?

 - How long will I need treatment?

-- What self-care measures should I be taking?
+- What self-care measures should I try?

 What to expect from your doctor

-- When did you first begin having back pain?
+- When did your back pain begin?

 - Do you do heavy physical work?

-- Do you sleep well most of the time?
+- Do you sleep well?

 - What treatments or self-care measures have you tried so far?
 Has anything helped?

 - What is back pain?
 National Institute of Arthritis and Musculoskeletal and Skin Diseases. http://www.niams.nih.gov/health_info/back_pain/back_pain_ff/asp.
 Accessed May 29, 2015.

 - Adult acute and subacute low back pain.
 Bloomington, Minn.: Institute for Clinical Systems Improvement. http://www.icsi.org/low_back_pain/adult_low_back_pain__8.html.
 Accessed June 4, 2015.

 - Back pain facts and statistics.
 American Chiropractic Association. http://www.acatoday.org/level2_css.cfm?T1ID=13&T2ID=68.
 Accessed May 29, 2015.